-At the WWDC 2019 keynote tonight (3 June), Apple unveiled a new premium display alongside the long-awaited modular update to its Mac Pro desktop.
+At the WWDC 2019 keynote on 3 June, Apple unveiled a new premium display alongside the long-awaited modular update to its Mac Pro desktop.
 The monitor, branded the Pro Display XDR, boasts an astonishing spec list (it's 32in and 6K, offering 40 percent more screen space than Apple's 5K displays) and an eye-watering price.

 In this article we walk you through everything you need to know about Apple's Pro Display XDR, from its release date, price and availability to its features, design and tech specs.
 For a roundup of the best non-Apple monitors on the market right now, see Best Mac monitors.

 Release date: When will the new Mac display come out?